mlabuda2/nf-tower-docs/docs/secrets/overview.md

 ![](_images/secrets_creation_form.png)

-## User Secrets
+## Pipeline Secrets for users

-User-level Secrets can be accessed by clicking on your avatar in the top right corner of the Tower interface and selecting "Your Secrets".
-Conceptually, listing, creating and updating User-level Secrets is the same as highlighted for Workspace-level Secrets.
+Secrets can be defined for users by clicking on your avatar in the top right corner of the Tower interface and selecting "Your Secrets".
+Listing, creating and updating Secrets for users is the same as Secrets in a Workspace.
+However, Secrets defined by a user have a higher priority and will override any Secrets defined in a Workspace with the same name.

 ![](_images/personal_secrets_and_and_credentials.png)

-## Secrets Usage in Pipeline Runs
+## Using Secrets in workflows

-When a new Pipeline is launched then all Secrets (Workspace and User) are sent to the corresponding Secrets Manager for the Compute Environment: On executions, Nextflow will download these Secrets internally and uses them wherever they are referenced in the pipeline code.
+When a new workflow is launched, all Secrets are sent to the corresponding secret manager for the Compute Environment.
+Nextflow will download these Secrets internally and use them when they are referenced in the pipeline code as described in the [Nextflow Secrets documentation](https://www.nextflow.io/docs/edge/secrets.html#process-secrets).

-Secrets will be automatically deleted from the Secrets Manager when the Pipeline reaches completion (successful or unsuccessful).
+Secrets will be automatically deleted from the secret manager when the Pipeline completes (successful or unsuccessful).

 ## AWS Secrets Manager Integration

-If you are planning to use the Pipeline Secrets feature provided by Tower, the following [repo](https://github.com/seqeralabs/nf-tower-aws) explains the modifications to the IAM Permissions.
+If you are planning to use the Pipeline Secrets feature provided by Tower with the AWS Secret Manager, the following [repository](https://github.com/seqeralabs/nf-tower-aws) explains the required IAM permissions.